-If you are enrolled in an HMO and you move out of that HMO's service area, you must choose another medical option.
+• If you are enrolled in an HMO and you move out of that HMO's service area, you must choose another medical option.

-If you are enrolled in a Standard Medical Option and you move to a location where your network and/or claim administrator is not the preferred network and/or claim administrator, you will keep your same network and/or claim administrator, at the preferred rate.
+If you are enrolled in a Standard Medical Option and you move to a location where your network/claims administrator is not the preferred network/claims administrator, you will keep your same network/claims administrator, at the preferred rate.

 Contact HR Services and a representative will assist you with your election.
 Click on the "Start a Chat" button on the top of this page.
 If you are enrolled in an HMO or in the Value Plus Option and you do not process your relocation Life Event within 60 days of your move, you will stay in your selected plan.
-If your selected plan is not available, you will automatically be enrolled in the default Medical Benefit Option for your workgroup and will receive a confirmation statement indicating your new coverage.
+If your selected plan is not available, you will automatically be enrolled in the default Medical Benefit Option for your workgroup.

-• Change in Medical Benefit Option: If you change medical options, your deductibles and out-of-pocket maximums do not transfer to the new option.
+Change in Medical Benefit Option: If you change medical options, your deductibles and outof-pocket maximums may not transfer to the new option.
+For a detailed explanation of how this works, see "Mid-Year Medical Benefit Option Change: Impact on Deductibles and Out-of-Pocket Maximums" in the Medical Benefit Options Overview section.